 This changing political attitude has led many in the ICO world to take self-regulation seriously.
 For example, the blockchain platform Waves – with participation from entities like Deloitte CIS, the ICO Governing Foundation, and the Ethereum Competencies Centre – has announced the launching of a self-regulatory body to set standards for legal, tax, accounting, know your customer (KYC), and business due diligence for the industry.
 Waves offers a platform-as-a-service for the development of decentralized applications (DAPPs) and ICOs.

-This article will detail the status of ICOs across the world and discuss why some nations are moving toward finally codifying their positions on the controversial investment device.
+This article details the status of ICOs across the world and discusses why some nations are moving toward finally codifying their positions on the controversial investment device.

 The Perceived Problem with ICOs

-One of the problems that many of the countries have with ICOs is that, technically, it is a regulatory workaround.
+One of the problems that many countries have with ICOs is that, technically, they represent a regulatory workaround.
 The idea behind ICOs is that instead of seeking an initial public offering, businesses can seek low amount seed funding without the due diligence, regulatory requirements, time, or fiduciary permissions a traditional IPO would require.
-For a small business dealing with untested or unknown technologies, this peer-based alternative offers funding opportunities to businesses otherwise ineligible to traditional funding schemes.
+For a small business dealing with untested or unknown technologies, this peer-based alternative offers funding opportunities to businesses otherwise ineligible for traditional funding approaches.

 Many nations are pursuing changes to their regulatory policies to codify adherence to anti-money laundering/know your customer (AML/KYC) practices into law for ICOs and require additional oversight, such as registrations and disclosure statements.

 Additionally, if the ICO relates to property transfers or to fiat currencies, these ICOs, in fact, may be dealing with securities.
-This has implications on taxation and securities integrity.
+This has implications for taxation and securities integrity.